GilenW/MERN-projects/project_architecture.md

-Based on your project tree, the architecture aligns with a MERN (MongoDB, Express, React, Node.js) stack.
-Below is a detailed breakdown of your project’s structure, followed by what you should include in your documentation to reflect the design accurately.
+the architecture aligns with a MERN (MongoDB, Express, React, Node.js) stack.
+The project is divided into three main components: frontend, backend, and database layer.
+The middleware is used to secure routes and protect sensitive data.
 Project Architecture Overview

 1. Directory Structure Overview